RSS

 This latest chapter in the Repeatable Deployments series looks at automating the steps discussed in the Raspberry Pi and NVMe Base post.
 The previous post investigated the manual steps necessary to add a PCIe drive, here we will look at automating the setup process.

-TL;DR The scripts and instructions for running them can be found in the AnsibleNVMe GitHub repository.
+TL;DR The scripts and instructions for running them can be found in the AnsibleNVMe GitHub repository with the code for this article available tagged as Repeatable Deployments 3.

 Automation Options